THE MYSTERY UNRAVELLED

 PREVENTION IS ALWAYS BETTER THAN THE CURE

 Our first miniature Labradoodle, Burrinjuck Slipper was a demon for eating the gusset out of underwear and ingesting socks.
-They are super appealing as socks and underwear carry delicious odours of their favourite human.
-How lucky we were that she did not experience a blockage.
-Socks, ribbon and String, even objects like tampons are actually really dangerous.
-The string can get wrapped around the stomach or bowel and slice the organs when pulled.
-It is important not to tug the end of string for this reason.
+Underwear are super appealing items as they carry delicious odours of their favourite humans.
+How lucky we were that Slipper never experienced a blockage.
+Socks, ribbon and String, even objects like tampons, are actually really dangerous.
+String can get wrapped around the stomach or bowel and slice the organs when pulled.
+It is important not to tug the end of a string for this reason.
 Seek medical assistance.

 Tip 1: Pet Proof Your Home.